LaSTiqq/LaSTiqq/README.md

   Hello there 👋
 </h1>

+🛠️ Since the rise of AI, I see little value in producing tons of repositories that merely reflect AI-generated solutions.
+While my current tech stack may appear narrower than what employers might expect today, my repositories represent the skills and expertise I developed (and continue to hone) before the widespread availability of AI.
+They showcase my ability to solve problems and write code independently which are key skills to become a dev.

 My name is Lauris, I'm a software engineer from Latvia.
-Here are some quick highlights about me:
+Let me introduce some quick highlights about me:

-- 🚀 I'm currently learning React.js + Redux [here](https://github.com/LaSTiqq/todo-app) and MERN (MongoDB + Express.js + React.js + Node.js) stack [here](https://github.com/LaSTiqq/Coffee-united-people-2.0)
+- 🚀 I'm currently learning MERN (MongoDB + Express.js + React.js + Node.js) stack [here](https://github.com/LaSTiqq/Coffee-united-people-2.0).
+Cheers to [Accenture Bootcamp](https://bootcamp.lv/)
-- 🔧 I'm currently maintaining [one](https://www.affix.lv/) [two](https://www.retrix.lv/) [three](https://www.elgor.lv/) Django SPA websites.
+- 🔧 I'm currently maintaining [one](https://www.affix.lv/), [two](https://www.retrix.lv/), [three](https://www.elgor.lv/) Django SPA websites.
 One more similar project is under development
 - 🔍 I'm currently in a remote/hybrid job search to kickstart my career
-- 🎓 I graduated [Rezekne Academy of Technologies](https://www.rta.lv/) and received bachelor's degree in 2021.
-3 years since then in a free-floating
+- 🎓 I graduated [Rezekne Academy of Technologies](https://www.rta.lv/) and received bachelor's degree in 2021
-- 📢 Find out all the options on how to reach me out on my portfolio [page](https://laurisstirna.eu.pythonanywhere.com/)
+- 📢 Find out all the options on how to reach me out on my portfolio [website](https://laurisstirna.eu.pythonanywhere.com/)

 <h1 align="center">
   My Tech Stack